Hnsson/DV1663-Project/README.md

 - Anonymous discussions/questions.
 - Student discussions, events, what is currently happening at school, questions etc.
-- Create events that people can join
+- Create events that people can join.

 The source of the data is generated and collected by users during usage which will populate the database.